 With the addition of an odd-parity perturbation, the previous unique labeling fails because the system is no longer axisymmetric.
-A unique labeling for every field line, a modified flux function (MFF), is still possible \cite{Ahsan1}.
+A unique labeling for every field-line, a modified flux function (MFF), is still possible, as shown in \cite{Ahsan1}.
 A brief derivation of the modified flux function can be found if we translate the coordinate $\textbf{r}\rightarrow\textbf{r}-\alpha k z_s^2\ \hat{y}$.
 In this coordinate, the cylindrical radius and cylindrical coordinate azimuthal angle shift to